-1 2 3 4 5 Example: 09823 98° 23' E Degi East Min utes
+1 2 3 4 5 Example: 09823 98°23'E

-9. As a general rule, since latitudes in the messages will be South and longitudes will be East, there is no need to transmit indicators such as "S" and "E".
+Degre es Mir nutes

-10. Whenever a pair of co-ordinates is given, the date and time the ship was, or expects to arrive, at that position (ETA) must follow immediately after the longitude.
+Fact

-11. Date/time groups (DTG) are to be transmitted in the standard form, that is, 6 digits followed by 4 letters, as follows:
+- As a general rule, since latitudes in the messages will be South and longitudes will be East, there is no need to transmit indicators such as "S" and "E". - Whenever a pair of co-ordinates is given, the date and time the ship was, or expects to 10. arrive, at that position (ETA) must follow immediately after the longitude. - Date/time groups (DTG) are to be transmitted in the standard form, that is, 6 digits followed by 4 letters, as follows: